fall 2020 internship update

 Inspired to build an innovative and collaborative internship program, Robin and a team of seasoned colleagues created Summer60™, a comprehensive, highly structured internship program designed for high school and college students.

-Robin brings passion, energy, and dedication to InternBoston and is deeply committed to using her relationship-building expertise to connect students with top-flight mentors from her ever-expanding network.
+Robin brings passion, energy, and dedication to InternBoston and is deeply committed to using her relationship-building expertise to connect students with top-flight host organizations from her ever-expanding network.

 director of internship programs